currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 nursing(noun) () ; Pflege, Krankenpflege, Stillen
 nursing(adjective / present participle) () ; säugend
-to nurse(verb) (He nursed the sick little kitten., I nursed an abandoned bird.) ; pflegen, großziehen, kurieren
+to nurse(verb) (He nursed the sick little kitten., I nursed an abandoned bird.) ; pflegen, großziehen, kurieren to convey(verb) (The film conveys an important message., The belt conveys the goods to the warehouse., A belt conveys the materials to the next work area., The pipeline conveys gas to the city.) ; vermitteln, transportieren, fördern regulatory(adjective) (A regulatory framework is a system of rules., We will get the project if we comply with all regulatory requirements.) ; behördlich, regulatorisch, regulativ necessity(noun) (For many people, coffee is a necessity in the morning., He made a virtue of necessity.) ; Notwendigkeit, Not, Bedarf opera(noun) (We met in front of the opera at eight.) ; Oper divorce(noun) (The housekeeper leaked the information about the couple's divorce.) ; Scheidung, Trennung, Ehescheidung to divorce(verb) () ; sich scheiden torture(noun) (The aim of the institution is the global prohibition of torture.) ; Folter, Folterung, Qual to torture(verb) () ; martern, quälen, foltern automatically(adverb) (The software compiles the information automatically., My CD player changes CDs automatically.) ; automatisch, selbsttätig, von selbst automatic(adjective) (The building has an automatic door., The user can manually override the automatic locking function.) ; automatisch, selbsttätig, maschinell automatical(adjective) () ; selbstbeweglich